ArduPilot/ardupilot_wiki/dev/source/docs/intel-edison.rst

 Intel Edison as a Companion Computer
 ====================================

-This page explains how to setup and use the `Intel Edison <http://www.intel.com/content/www/us/en/do-it-yourself/edison.html>`__ as a companion computer primarily for use with the `Pixhawk2 <http://www.proficnc.com/system-kits/31-pixhawk2-suite.html>`__.
+This page explains how to setup and use the `Intel Edison <http://www.intel.com/content/www/us/en/do-it-yourself/edison.html>`__ as a companion computer primarily for use with the `The Cube <http://www.proficnc.com/content/13-pixhawk2>`__.

    .. image:: ../images/intel-edison-in-pixhawk2.jpg
        :width: 100%